holman57/C-Examples/README.md

 How C++ Resolves a Function Call
 - C is a simple language.
 You’re only allowed to have one function with each name.
 C++, on the other hand, gives you much more flexibility. https://preshing.com/20210315/how-cpp-resolves-a-function-call/

+Conan - A package manager for C/C++
+- Conan is a software package manager for C and C++ developers. https://en.terminalroot.com.br/conan-a-package-manager-for-cc/

 Cosmopolitan libc
 - Build-once run-anywhere c without devops https://justine.lol/cosmopolitan/index.html